Wealthbox-PB/pb-helium-ui/README.md

 ##### Automatic Setup

 Open two terminal windows, one for the `helium-ui` repo and one for the `crm-web` repo.
+Make sure to not have any `crm-web` servers running while doing the following steps.

 1. In the first terminal, run the following commands (Helium UI directory):